HEV INNOVATORS SINCE 1998

-Zytek has an unrivalled history with the development of hybrid technology in motorsport; back in 1998 when its use was unheard of we developed a system that was successfully run at the 1998 inaugural Petit Le Mans race in the USA, winning its class, and remains a feature vehicle in the Panoz Museum to this day.
+Zytek has an unrivalled history with the development of hybrid technology in motorsport; back in 1998 when its use was unheard of we developed a system that was successfully run at the thrilling battle of the 1998 inaugural Petit Le Mans race in the USA, winning its class in dominant fashion, and remains a feature vehicle in the Panoz Museum to this day.

 Some notable firsts in Zyteks hybrid motorsport development history:

 - First hybrid system used in IMSA endurance racing.